ACINQ/eclair/docs/release-notes/eclair-vnext.md

 ### Configurable dust tolerance

 Dust HTLCs are converted to miner fees when a channel is force-closed and these HTLCs are still pending.
+This can be used as a griefing attack by malicious peers, as described in [CVE-2021-41591](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2021-41591).

 Node operators can now configure the maximum amount of dust HTLCs that can be pending in a channel by setting `eclair.on-chain-fees.feerate-tolerance.max-dust-htlc-exposure-satoshis` in their `eclair.conf`.

 Choosing the right value for your node involves trade-offs.